Jonathan357611/polybar-lyrics/README.md

     ```
     It should redirect you to a login screen.
 Login.
     The script should ask you for the URL your beeing redirect to after the Login.
 Paste it there and press enter.

+    You should have a file called .cache-\<username\> (Use ```ls -a```) .
+Paste that to your home directory (~)

+6. Done

+    Everything should now be setup, just add the module to your bar and your ready to go!

+    If somethings not working just hit me up and I'll try my best helping you :D